"The most important validation you will ever receive is from yourself." Linda Suarez Grandstaff

 It tickles the hell out of me when someone looks at one of my designs, smiles or shakes their head and then asks me where I got it or how I came up with the concept.
-Creating and designing always makes my day a little brighter and lighter, which motivates me to try and create pieces that have that same affect on others.
+Creating and designing always makes my day a little brighter and lighter, which motivates me to try and create pieces that have that same effect on others.

-I think you may find my design style appealing if you:
+I think you may find my work appealing if you:

 love to own and wear hand fabricated one of a kind objects